-Power from the socket: What we take for granted in Austria is still unavailable to one in 5 people.
+Power from the socket: What we take for granted in Austria is still unavailable to one in five people.
 The United Nations estimates that more than 1.3 billion people must do without electricity worldwide.
 On the African continent alone, 500 million people live without electricity, with millions more having only intermittent access to power.
 The consequences of these access gaps are far-reaching, limiting opportunities for quality education and health care.
 To cook their meals, they fuel the stoves with wastewood and dung, mostly without a chimney or adequate smoke vent, which has serious adverse effects on their health.
 Three billion people worldwide lack access to clean, healthy cooking facilities.
-In the world’s poorest countries, 90 per cent of household energy is obtained from wood, coal, livestock dung and farming residue.
+In the world’s poorest countries, 90% of household energy is obtained from wood, coal, livestock dung and farming residue.
 A reliable and affordable energy supply is key to generating the broad‑based and inclusive economic growth needed to make major inroads into poverty; it can transform the lives and livelihoods of millions of people.

 Access to modern, affordable and environmentally sustainable energy supply is a major key to reducing poverty in developing countries and emerging nations.
 It is just these countries that face a latent energy crisis, however.
 Supply constraints, volatile prices for fossil fuels, mismanagement, obsolescent technologies and a lack of planning capacities pose major challenges.
 These energy crises have a particularly severe impact on rural regions and disadvantaged sections of the population such as people with handicaps and ethnic or religious minorities.
 Women and children are also often among those who are adversely affected by lacking energy supply.

 The International Energy Agency (IEA) estimates that a third more global energy supply will be needed to meet demand from progressive development by 2035.
 As power generation from fossil fuels often causes massive environmental pollution, urgent action is needed.
 Climate change affects the poorest nations in particular because it can destroy the progress already made.